parnic/node-screenlogic/README.md

 Requests all custom names from the OCP.
 An array of 20 names will be returned, but some OCP's only support 10.
 Emits the `getCustomNames` event.
 Resolves with [SLGetCustomNamesData](#slgetcustomnamesdata).

-#### equipment.setCustomNameAsync(idx, name, senderId?)

-Sets an individual custom name on the OCP. `idx` is the index of the custom name, `name` is the custom name to be set, `senderId` is the optional unique identifier.
-Emits the `setCustomName` event.
-Resolves with [BoolData](#booldata).

 #### equipment.getEquipmentConfigurationAsync(senderId?)

 Resolves/emits the `equipmentConfiguration` event when the response comes back.
 This is the basic configuration of what equipment is installed on the controller.
 Resolves with [SLEquipmentConfigurationData](#slequipmentconfigurationdata).

-#### equipment.setEquipmentConfigurationAsync(data, senderId?)

-This method allows you to set the configuration of the controller. `data` is in the format of `SLEquipmentConfigurationData` but will take any individual component, or all components.
-Emits the `setEquipmentConfiguration` event which resolves with [SLSetEquipmentConfigurationData](#slsetequipmentconfigurationdata).

 #### equipment.getEquipmentStateAsync(senderid?)